Naelitz/soundclip/README.md

 * [ ] Video Cues?
 * [ ] MIDI Cues?
 * [ ] Developer Library / Plugins / Custom Cue support

-At some point, I intend to setup a [development blog](https://techwiz24.github.io/soundclip) to track these goals.

 ## License
 This program is free software: you can redistribute it and/or modify